karluga/java/lectureNotes.md

 I - Interface Segregation (ISP)
 Use smaller, specific interfaces instead of one large one.
+- split concerns in an interface
+- multiple abstract methods assigned to a class should be separated by interfaces

 D - Dependency Inversion (DIP)
 Depend on abstractions, not concrete implementations.

+## File processing
+### CSV JSON XML